azeemdatascientist-hub/islamabad-mart-sales-analysis/README.md

 *   **Sources:** The Dataset that is used: `islamabad_mart_sales.csv`.
 *   **Description:**
-     - This dataset contains transectional sales information, encompassing details about customer purchases, the products involved, and the associated sales matrix.
+     - This dataset contains transactional sales information, encompassing details about customer purchases, the products involved, and the associated sales matrix.
 *   **Initial State:** The Dataset have Quality issues such as (text-formatted dates, missing values, & duplicate records).

 ## 🔧 **Data Wrangling & Cleaning**